 A student may be required to withdraw from any course or from the university, temporarily or permanently, for any of the following reasons: possibility of danger to the health of the student or to that of other students if enrollment is continued; refusal to obey regulations; violation of the Honor Code or other serious misconduct; unsatisfactory class attendance; or work below the required scholastic standards.

 Students who are requesting changes to their academic record outside of the current term’s academic calendar should consult with their academic advisor.

 Credits and Grades

 Undergraduate and graduate units at Tulane University are measured by credits that correspond to the number of hours the class meets per week.

 Most courses meet three hours a week and are valued at three credits.
-SoPA, along with the other divisions of Tulane, adopted a plus/minus grading system beginning fall 1981.
-Each grade is assigned a number of quality points that are used in the calculation of the grade-point average.
+SoPA, along with the other divisions of Tulane uses a plus/minus grading system.
+Each grade is assigned a number of “quality points” that are used in the calculation of the grade point average (GPA).
 Grades and quality points used at SoPA are as follows:

 Undergraduate students in SoPA may avail themselves of the satisfactory/unsatisfactory option.
 A course with the grade of satisfactory (S) typically may not be used to satisfy proficiency, major, or minor requirements, and no more than 18 credits of S will be credited toward the degree.
 Students should be aware that many colleges will not accept the transfer of credit with this grade.

 Students may take three credits of work on a satisfactory/unsatisfactory basis per academic year (fall, spring and summer) if they have completed at least 30 credits of college work and are not on probation.

 To receive a satisfactory grade, students must earn a C or higher.
 The grade of S is not calculated into the grade-point average.
 Grades below C will be designated as unsatisfactory (U).
 The grade of U will not be calculated into the grade-point average.